 Operate a vehicle while under the influence of cannabis; or

-Practitioners are required to:
+Practitioners who certify patients for medical cannabis are required to:

 Perform physical exams of patients they certify for medical cannabis;

 Assess the patient for alcohol and substance abuse and for a personal or family history of schizophrenia or psychotic disorders, unless the patient is terminally ill;

 Complete at least eight hours of continuing medical education courses (CMEs) approved by the Medicinal Cannabis Board; additional CMEs are required for those issuing more than 25 certifications; and